mattias-p/topo/README.md

 #### Procedure

 ![diagram](topo.png)

-This algorithm is defined in terms of a [Coloured Petri net] (CPN) with a few modifications to its rules.
-1. Unlike in regular CPNs where places track multisets of objects, these places track sets of objects.
-2. A transition can only fire if it would send at least one object into a place where it hasn't been seen before.
-3. Execution continues with live transitions firing in any order until all transitions are dead, causing the execution to terminate.

-When a variable is used in a single place and never referred to, its name is replaced with a placeholder underscore.

-Three functions are available for use by the transitions.

-1. The `parent(domain: FQDN) → FQDN` function returns a copy of `domain` with its least significant label removed.
-If `domain` contains no labels, an identical FQDN is returned.

-2. The `send(server: ADDR, qname: FQDN, qtype: RRTYPE)` function sends a DNS query for `qname` and `qtype` to `server`.

-3. The `receive(server: ADDR, qname: FQDN, qtype: RRTYPE) -> (bool, {RDATA}, {(ADDR)}, {(FQDN)})` returns the interpreted response received for a DNS query for `qname` and `qtype` to `server`.
-   The elements of the returned tuple are as follows:
-   1. A boolean indicating whether response is NODATA.
-   2. A set of RDATA values, with one element per record in the answer section that matches `qname` and `qtype`.
-      However if the AA flag is unset, this set is returned empty.
-      N.B. the exact type of the RDATA values depends on the value of `qtype`.
-   3. A set of name server addresses, with one element for each NS record in the authority section that also comes with glue in the additional section.
-   4. A set of name server names, with one element for each NS record in the authority section that is out-of-bailiwith for `qname`.

 The Target and Hint places are where the input objects are added before the starting the execution.